wmde/wbaas-deploy/tf/env/staging/remote-state/README.md

 And once setting this up and running `init` for staging, you'll want to import the state that you created here.

+This is possible with the following commands

 ```sh
 terraform import google_storage_bucket.tf-state wikibase-cloud-tf-state-staging
 terraform import google_storage_bucket_iam_member.tf-state-iam-member "wikibase-cloud-tf-state-staging roles/storage.objectAdmin user:adam.shorland@wikimedia.de"
 ```

+However, this will fail to run before your first `apply` because some resources that terraform expects to exist don't.
+For example the kubernetes cluster that the terraform provider wants to use.
+To work around this comment out the references to the resources named `google_storage_bucket.tf-state` and `google_storage_bucket_iam_member.tf-state-iam-member` in order to run your first `apply`.

+You can then uncomment these and run the import commands detailled above.